jeatt/jeatt.github.io/about/index.md

 I [write about design and development](/blog) so if you're interested in getting an idea of how I like to go about things then that would be a good place to start.

-## What I don't do

-I don't convert existing designs into websites.
-Design and development go hand-in-hand and I'm not comfortable working on a website if I'm not allowed to have a say in what it looks like.
-If you already have a designer or design team then I'm very happy to work in collaboration with them.

-I don't provide hosting services, register domain names or set up email addresses but if you need a hand with that then I can point you in the right direction.

-I don't add or update content to a website after it's been launched.
-Every website I build has a content management system so that you can do that yourself.
-If you decide you'd like your website to look a bit different or do something new further down the line, then I'm always happy to revisit an old friend.

 ## Background

 Like a lot of web designers I arrived here by taking the long way round, learning to code in my spare time while working as a bar manager, a media researcher, in local government and as a hi-tech music specialist.
 I found myself at Taylor &amp; Francis just as the academic world was starting to move online, and from there I managed turn a job which involved a small bit of web design into one which involves nothing else.